Ethereum foundation deepens DeFi involvement with $2M GHO loan

 At the time of reporting, the GHO tokens remain in the Ethereum Foundation’s wallet.
 However, the funds are intended for operational use, according to Claudia Ceniceros, Avara’s Chief of Communications, who informed The Defiant.

-GHO operates as a decentralized stablecoin that generates yield, is backed by excess collateral, and is managed by the Aave decentralized autonomous organization (DAO).
+The Aave decentralized autonomous organization (DAO) actively manages GHO, a decentralized stablecoin that generates yield and relies on excess collateral for backing.
 This DAO is responsible for determining interest rates and maintaining collateral standards.

 Harnessing the Power of DeFi

-On February 13, it was disclosed by the Ethereum Foundation (EF) that a total of 45,000 ETH—valued at approximately $120 million at the time—had been deployed into three decentralized finance (DeFi) protocols: Aave, Spark, and Compound.
-The majority of the allocation was directed to Aave, with 10,000 ETH placed in Aave Prime and 20,800 ETH in Aave Core.
+On February 13, the Ethereum Foundation (EF) disclosed that it deployed a total of 45,000 ETH—worth around $120 million at the time—into three decentralized finance (DeFi) protocols: Aave, Spark, and Compound.
+EF allocated the majority of the funds to Aave, placing 10,000 ETH in Aave Prime and 20,800 ETH in Aave Core.

-At that moment, the Ethereum Foundation indicated that staking was being explored, along with various other decentralized finance (DeFi) opportunities.
+At that moment, the Ethereum Foundation announced that it was actively exploring staking and evaluating various other decentralized finance (DeFi) opportunities.

 Cease Asset Liquidation